jeanlaurent/docker-demo-receiver/Readme.md

 # Sample http receiver server written with express for docker demo

+This starts a sample http server outputing to stdout anything which is in the body of a `post` on the root of the server.

 ## build
 `docker build -t jeanlaurent/receiver .`

+## pull
+`docker pull jeanlaurent/receiver`

 ## run
 `docker run -ti -p 9000:9000 jeanlaurent/receiver`